Advances and challenges in single-molecule electron transport: Conclusions

 Experiments provide access to only a limited number of observational parameters, in many cases only the value of the conductance averaged over many junction breaking cycles.
 This fact has led to some over-emphasis on the numerical value of the conductance.
 More important than the conductance value itself are the predicted qualitative features and trends.
 We recall that DFT serves as a guide to the experiments, where it may indicate which are the more energetically favorable bonding configurations, which molecular orbitals are likely to dominate the electron transport, and which symmetries apply to these electronic states.
 Moreover, trends in the experimental transport data are often closely reproduced, and are expected to be more reliably predicted, as advertised by {\it e.g.} the work by \textcite{Schmaus2011} and \textcite{Geng2015}.

 However, there are cases, and we have discussed a few, where the discrepancy is larger and trends extracted from DFT-based transport calculations fail qualitatively.
 This indicates the presence of physics ignored in DFT - at least when employing conventional exchange-correlation functionals.
 Extensions may need to consider dynamics of image charges, strong electron-electron correlations, polaron formation, and other many body effects.
-In such cases, deeper exploration requires to specify more experimental parameters involved.
-For instance, the role of electron-electron correlations is usually not systematically considered in the analysis of experimental data on molecular junctions.
-As was outlined in Sect.~\ref{sIV.A2}, the shape of $IV$ curves for $U \ll \Gamma,\, \Delta$ cannot be easily distinguished from that for $U \gg \Gamma,\, \Delta $.

 We emphasize that even in cases where the actual physics is not contained in DFT-based transport simulations, a well-informed setup of DFT-calculations can - and normally will - provide good guidance.
 By computing estimates for the level broadening $\Gamma$, for the molecular charging energy $U$, for the vibration frequencies and coupling matrices and more, it is possible to decide in which corner of the physical phase space the system finds itself.
 To provide an important example, we consider the Kondo effect.
 It is not captured by the available DFT-functionals.
 However, an open-shell calculation even with conventional functionals can indicate the existence of a free spin.
 This observation then will be readily interpreted as a necessary (i.e. mean-field type) precursor for the Kondo-effect, which would be seen if more accurate tools would be available.